elffer/sdce/term_1/P5/P5_Writeup_Elffer.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-The main prolbems faced in the implementation of the project

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+Here I'll talk about the approaches I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

 There were several problems I met in developing the project.
 * The first one is about the accuracy of the model.
 I tried RGB at the early stages, while the accuracy is low and caused many false positive detection.
-This was overcomed by comparing different kind of color spaces.
+This was overcomed by comparing different kinds of color spaces.
-* The second sort of challenge is the detecting different size of vehicles in the image.
+* The second sort of challenge is detecting different sizes of vehicles in the image.
 I simply tried the size of 32 by 32, while it fails to detect vehicles in most cases.
 Larger sizes, such as 64 by 64 and 128 by 128, fails to detect vehicle in the test3.jpg as provided by the class.
+This problem was solved by combining different sizes of windows.
-* The third kind of false positive comes up randomly.
+* The third kind of issue is dealling with false positive boxes that came up randomly.
 The essential solution to reduce them is generating a box queue, which stores positive detections from continious frames to smooth the detection.
+* Moreover, the detecting speed with this pipeline is low and unsolved yet.
+It can be improved by extracting HOG features just once for the entire region of interest.

 There are several scenarios that this pipeline will fail, mainly due to the limitation of the training set.
 These potential scenarios include:
 * There are other sorts of vehichles on the road, such as trucks, buses, pickups and so on.
 * There are vehicles running in a different direction on the left lane, i.e., coming face to face.
 * The illumination of the scenario is not well.

-To overcome these limitation, the model can be improved by gathering more images that contains different sort of vehicles with various limitation conditions.
+To overcome these limitations, the model can be improved by gathering more images that contain different sorts of vehicles in various illumination conditions.
 Moreover, applying deep learning algorithms will greatly improve the performance on vehicle detection in various scenarios.